Basketball Association of America: 1948–49 season

 Prior to the start of the season, four teams from the NBL, the Fort Wayne Pistons, Indianapolis Jets, Minneapolis Lakers and the Rochester Royals, joined the BAA.
 This caused a surge in talent as players such as George Mikan were now playing in the BAA.
 With twelve teams, the league was realigned into two six-team divisions.
 Each team played 60 regular season games.
 The Eastern Division was won by the Washington Capitols who had 38 wins, while the Western Division was dominated by the two new teams, the Royals and the Lakers who had 45 and 44 wins respectively.

 The 1949 playoffs were expanded to include eight teams.
 The four best teams from each division contested in divisional semifinals and divisional finals to find each division winners.
 The two division winners then advanced to the BAA Finals.
 The divisional semifinals and finals were played in a best-of-3 format while the final series were played in the best-of-7 format.
 The Lakers defeated the Royals to become the inaugural Western Division winner.
 In the other divisional final, the Capitols defeated the New York Knicks to become the inaugural Eastern Division winner.
 The Lakers then won the finals by defeating the Capitols 4–2.

 Merger with NBL, formation of the NBA

+The older National Basketball League would merge operations with the Basketball Association of America on August 3, 1949 to create the National Basketball Association.

 On August 3, 1949, the BAA agreed to merge with the NBL, creating the National Basketball Association (NBA).
 Seven NBL teams, including the expansion team Indianapolis Olympians, joined with the ten BAA teams; the Indianapolis Jets and the Providence Steamrollers folded prior to the merger.
 In total, the new league had 17 teams located in a mix of large and small cities, as well as large arenas, smaller gymnasiums, and armories.
-Prior to the merge, the league held the 1949 college draft on March 21, which was the last event held under the name BAA.
+Prior to the merger, the BAA held their 1949 college draft on March 21, which was the last event officially held under the BAA name.

-The NBA later adopted the BAA's history and statistics as its own but did not do the same for NBL records and statistics.
+The NBA later adopted the BAA's history and statistics as its own, but they did not do the same for the NBL records and statistics.